Asia / Tribal tattoos

 Location of the Kochi people on the territory of Afghanistan and Pakistan

-Economy and social organization of the Kochi tribe
+Economy and social organization of the Kochi people of Afghanistan

-The social organization of the Kochi people is based on clans led by a chief chosen by a 'yirga' (council of elders).
+The social organization of the Kochi people of Afghanistan is based on clans led by a chief chosen by a 'yirga' (council of elders).

 Currently, many of the Kochi nomadic communities move in large trucks in search of pasture for cattle.
 The women and children, together with the elderly, remain in the camps, while the young men move with the cattle.